Spatially Covariant Image Registration with Text Prompts: Related Work

 Recent advancements in unsupervised ConvNets have significantly enhanced medical image registration, removing the dependence on ground-truth deformation fields, and achieving real-time performance.
 VoxelMorph \cite{balakrishnan2018unsupervised, balakrishnan2019voxelmorph} pioneers the field by demonstrating that a generalized representation learned from a collection of image pairs could yield registration results on par with iterative approaches, and notably, in under a second for volumetric brain scans.
 Further research has explored various network designs, including parallel \cite{kang2022dual, jia2022u} and cascaded architectures \cite{zhao2019recursive, mok2020large, jia2021learning}, as well as the incorporation of attention-based transformers \cite{chen2022transmorph} to refine the representation learning.

-In this paper, our focus is directed towards anatomically-aware methodologies \cite{balakrishnan2019voxelmorph,hering2021cnn,mok2021large,chen2021deepDiscontinuity} and the employment of pre-trained models from external datasets \cite{siebert2021fast,liu2021same,yan2022sam,li2023samconvex}, as they present promising solutions for enhancing registration accuracy, particularly for challenging datasets characterized by large deformations or limited training instances. \citet{balakrishnan2019voxelmorph} and \citet{mok2021large} apply auxiliary segmentation masks to regularize the training process using a Dice loss. \citet{hering2021cnn} goes a step further by incorporating multiple anatomical constraints, such as a curvature regularizer and an anatomical keypoints loss. \citet{chen2021deepDiscontinuity} utilizes segmentation masks to enforce deformation discontinuities between different organs, thereby preserving clinically important indices.
-In terms of leveraging external data, \citet{yan2022sam} introduces a self-supervised framework named SAM, which is capable of generating voxel-wise embeddings that provide semantically coherent features aiding in accurate registration.
+In this paper, our focus is directed towards anatomically-aware methodologies \cite{balakrishnan2019voxelmorph,hering2021cnn,mok2021large,chen2021deepDiscontinuity} and the employment of pre-trained models from external datasets \cite{siebert2021fast,liu2021same,yan2022sam,li2023samconvex}, as they present promising solutions for enhancing registration accuracy, particularly for challenging datasets characterized by large deformations or limited training instances.
+Balakrishnan et al.~\cite{balakrishnan2019voxelmorph} and Mok et al.~\cite{mok2021large} apply auxiliary segmentation masks to regularize the training process using a Dice loss.
+Hering et al.~\cite{hering2021cnn} goes a step further by incorporating multiple anatomical constraints, such as a curvature regularizer and an anatomical keypoints loss.
+Chen et al.~\cite{chen2021deepDiscontinuity} utilizes segmentation masks to enforce deformation discontinuities between different organs, thereby preserving clinically important indices.
+In terms of leveraging external data, Yan et al.~\cite{yan2022sam} introduces a self-supervised framework named SAM, which is capable of generating voxel-wise embeddings that provide semantically coherent features aiding in accurate registration.
 Building on SAM, SAME \cite{liu2021same} and SAMConvex \cite{li2023samconvex} exhibit improved registration performance on datasets with large deformations by incorporating more sophisticated network designs and combining energy-based optimization within ConvNets.
-Different from conventional methods, our textSCF harnesses knowledge from both large-scale visual-language models \citep{radford2021learning} and specialized segmentation frameworks \citep{tang2022self,fischl2012freesurfer}.
+Different from conventional methods, our textSCF harnesses knowledge from both large-scale visual-language models \cite{radford2021learning} and specialized segmentation frameworks \cite{tang2022self,fischl2012freesurfer}.